 - Running through stop signs

 - Failing to yield the right of way (to pedestrians or other vehicles)

 - Failing to signal a turn or lane change

 - Texting (or using a phone) while driving

 Negligence per se can extend beyond car accident claims as well.
 For example, in dog bite cases, a dog is considered vicious under Georgia law if it is not properly restrained when there is a leash law in effect.
-This is another form of negligence per se.
-Dog owners are required to keep their vicious dogs restrained, and failing to do that is negligence.
-If there is a leash law in effect, then a violation of that law is negligence per se, and the dog’s owner will likely be liable if that dog bites someone.
+If a vicious dog bites someone under these circumstances, the dog owner may be held liable for damages under negligence per se.

 Does proving negligence per se mean that I will win my case automatically?

-For the person who caused your injury, it’s a difficult burden.
-They (the defendant) would essentially have to show that the violation of the law was not intentional and that they were actually exercising ordinary care.
+To disprove negligence per se, the defendant would essentially have to show that the violation of the law was not intentional and that they were actually exercising ordinary care.
 Often, the only circumstance where disobeying the law would be an exercise of ordinary care is in an emergency situation.
 If, for example, another driver was trying to get out of the way of an ambulance, then that might be grounds for going through a stop sign.

-You also still have to prove the amount and nature of your damages after an accident as well.
+You still have to prove the amount and nature of your damages after an accident due to negligence per se.
 John Foy & Associates can help you gather the information and evidence you need to present the best case possible.
-Let us put our over 20 years of experience to work for you.
 Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.